Claim: Editorial by television personality Hugh Downs explains why he thinks Barack Obama will lose the election.

 Barack Obama is a flake, and the American people have begun to see it.
 The chief characteristic of a flake is that he makes choices that are impossible to either understand or explain.
 These are not the errors of the poor dope who can't grasp the essentials of a situation, or the neurotic who ruins things out of compulsion, or the man suffering chronic bad luck.

 The flake has a genius for discovering solutions at perfect right angles to the ordinary world.
 It's as if he's the product of a totally different evolutionary chain, in a universe where the laws are slightly but distinctly at variance to ours.
-When given a choice between left and right, the flake goes up — if not through the
+When given a choice between left and right, the flake goes up — if not through the 8th dimension.
+And although there's plenty of rationalization, there's never a logical reason for any of it.
+After awhile, people stop asking.

 Obama's rise has been widely portrayed as a kind of millennial Horatio Alger story — young lad from a new state on the outskirts of the American polity, a member of once-despised minority, works his way by slow degrees to within arm's length of the presidency itself.
 That's all well and good — we need national myths of exactly that type.